 The researchers said their evidence suggests that taking in a big gulp of air with a yawn cools the brain and maintains mental efficiency.

 Given that these are social creatures that live in groups, the contagious yawn may have evolved as a way to coordinate behavior and maintain group vigilance.
 When one individual yawned, the group took that as evidence that their brain temperature was up and their mental efficiency was down.
 If all members of the group then yawned, the overall level of vigilance in the group was enhanced.
-In humans, who have color-coded charts to signal how vigilant they should be, yawns may still be contagious as a vestigial response.
+In humans, who have developed other ways to signal how vigilant they should be, contagious yawns may remain as a vestigial response.

 A version of this story ran in 2008; it has been updated for 2023.